Case Studies

 Results

-• Luminous worked with 12 “super users” within the Global Food Distribution company and trained them up to support the rest of the company post implementation
+• Adele worked with 2 “super users” within Logistics co. and trained them up to support the rest of their team, post implementation

 Background